Payment processors help your small business accept credit card transactions, but how to do they work? Find out in this guide.

 We’re using the term “digital wallet” here to include payment methods that rely on near-field communication (NFC) technology.
 NFC-based payment methods utilize small, very short-range radios in both the consumer’s payment device (typically a smartphone or smartwatch) and the merchant’s credit card terminal.

-NFC payment methods are, of course, ultimately tied to the user’s credit or debit card, and these transactions are processed as a regular card transaction without any additional fees or markup.
-While they’re generally not available to independent merchants, other forms of digital wallet payments, such as Walmart’s proprietary Walmart Pay, use the smartphone’s camera and a QR code scanner to accept payments.
+NFC payment methods are ultimately tied to the user’s credit or debit card, and these transactions are processed as regular card transactions without any additional fees or markup.
+Other forms of digital wallet payments, such as Walmart’s proprietary Walmart Pay, use the smartphone’s camera to accept QR code payments.

 Cryptocurrency